sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 TODO remove uptime monitoring toggles, it never would've worked out anyway.

-TODO the "logo guidelines" link needs updating.
-	-> Just add an entry to our FAQ instead, Google's site keeps updating and it's annoying.

 TODO myMart and myMart Pharmacy isn't clear, they should be separated.
 	-> Remove the brackets in `{store name} {department name}`, -> and make it `store name` OR `store name department name`